nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221017030519/README.md

       - check kb files
         - make sure cards are linked to kb files they came from
       - explore those cards and add links
+      - clean up *some* of the empty zettel issues

 - procedure
   - start on first day